 The food was good.
 I had a pork with vegetables.
 A bit more expensive than normal, but still reasonable prices.
 Total bill for 4 was 47.67 EUR including drinks.

-I felt feverish, since got cold at night a bit so had to take Paracetamol.
-The capsule blends in well with the table cloth 🙂
+I felt feverish today.
+Probably because I got cold at night while sleeping.
+So I took some Paracetamol.
+The capsule blends in well with the table cloth in the picture 🙂

 I’ve got this amazing ice cream with strawberries for 4.90 EUR and a Barraquito for 1.80 EUR.

-One thing that surprised me in that bar was that legally incompetent people cannot enter it!
-First I thought it was some sort of discrimination, but later on I found out that there were gambling machines inside, so that is the law for casinos.
+One thing that surprised me was that in the bar there was a sign saying that legally incompetent people cannot enter it!
+First, I thought it was some sort of discrimination, but later on I found out that there were gambling machines inside, so I guess that is the restriction law for the casinos.
+Anyway, it still looked strange.

 After the desert we headed to the beach.

-The beach in Puerto Naos is a bit stony and hard to access the water because of the bigger stones under water.
-There are small patches of sand though.
-Good enough.
-Also couple of chiringuitos – small bars selling drinks by the beach.
+The beach in Puerto Naos is a bit stony and hard to access the water because of the bigger stones on the ground.
+There are small patches of sand though, which makes it easier to enter.
+So do bring your swimming shoes!
+Also there couple of chiringuitos close to the beach – small bars selling drinks, so we could buy some beer.